-Where having raised an initial concern and the whistle-blower has a genuine belief that the school has failed to take appropriate action or investigate the issue properly and they wish to pursue the matter further, they may report their concern to the [Headteacher/Chair of Governors/Trustees] [or in exceptional circumstances, if the concerns relate to a maintained school to the Local Authority] or to an appropriate prescribed body (if this has not already been reported).
+Where having raised an initial concern and the whistle-blower has a genuine belief that the Trust has failed to take appropriate action or investigate the issue properly and they wish to pursue the matter further, they may report their concern to the CEO or if the concern is about the CEO to the Chair of Trustees.

-The [Headteacher/Chair of Governors/Trustees] may arrange for further investigation to be carried out, make any necessary further enquiries and/or make their own report.
+The CEO or the Chair of Trustees may arrange for further investigation to be carried out, make any necessary further enquiries and/or make their own report.
 On the conclusion of any further investigation, they will take appropriate action which may include reporting the matter to a prescribed body if this has not taken place at an earlier stage in the process.